azarqane/easyad-automate-forms/README.md

 The script does not support for multiple domains or forests.
 Contribute

-This script is open source, if you wish to contribute, you can do so by submitting a pull request.
+This script is open source, if you wish to contribute, you can do so by submitting

-# License

-This script is licensed under the MIT License.